shivangvr16-create/shivang-Python/docs/Python-datatype.md

 #### Each character in a string has an index (position), starting from 0
 ### For example :-
-## Run this code in python for showing examples
+## You can run this code in python for seeing examples
 ```
 # Creating strings
 name = "Alice"